nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/content-enricher.md

 ### ACLs

-When specifying&nbsp;`X-NXContext-Category = &ldquo;acls&rdquo;`, the JSON payload of the document REST calls response contains all related ACLs of the document:
+When specifying `X-NXContext-Category = &ldquo;acls&rdquo;`, the JSON payload of the document REST calls response contains all related ACLs of the document:

 {{#> panel type='code' heading='Call Example'}}